temevh/temevh/README.md

 # 👋 Hi, I’m Teemu :)

-🔭I am currently working as a Front-end developer
+🔭I am currently working as a Front-end developer\n
 🖥In my personal projects I do full-stack and mobile(with varying degrees of success) 📚I am studying Computer Science/Information Technology 🔍I am interested to learn more about machine learning, AI and modern software development tools and frameworks